 Also known as iliac compression syndrome, May-Thurner Syndrome is a narrowing of the left common iliac vein, a blood vessel located in the pelvic area, by the overlying artery.
-If not treated, this could result in a blood clot called deep vein thrombosis, which could be life threatening.
+If not treated, this could result in a blood clot called deep vein thrombosis (DVT), which can be life threatening.

 About 2 to 5 percent of people who have vein disorders in this area have May-Thurner Syndrome.
 If you don’t get treatment, you could get pulmonary embolisms, which is a blood-clot that breaks free and travels in the bloodstream and becomes stuck in the lungs.
-If you see any of these symptoms below, make sure you contact Skin & Vein Center as soon as possible.
+If you see any of these symptoms below, make sure you contact us as soon as possible.

 May-Thurner Syndrome is diagnosed through looking at the lower back and pelvic area by X-rays or ultrasounds.
 Once your doctor determines if you have May-Thurner Syndrome there are several treatment options she may recommend:

 Thrombolysis: a catheter is inserted in the vein and the clot-dissolving medication breaks apart the clot.